blinky893/docsy-example/content/en/2-Tutorials/Tutorial-Article3.md

 ---
-title: "Admin Article 3"
+title: "Tutorial 3"
-linkTitle: "Article 3"
+linkTitle: "Tutorial 3"
 weight: 3
 description: >
   A quick summary of the article contents.